Benign Prostatic Hyperplasia

 We offer several options for treating symptomatic BPH in the office setting.
-These procedures accomplish destruction of prostate tissue to open the urinary channel, and improve flow.
-Procedures are done in the office procedure room under sedation thus avoiding a trip to the operating room for general anesthesia.
-Procedures generally take 30 - 60 minutes.
+These procedures accomplish destruction of prostate tissue to open the urinary channel and improve flow.
+Procedures are done in an office procedure room under sedation, thus avoiding a trip to the operating room for general anesthesia.
+Procedures generally take 30 to 60 minutes.
 These procedures generally provide more dramatic improvements in BPH symptoms compared to medical therapy.
 Most men are able to stop their BPH medications after undergoing a treatment.
 Studies of men undergoing these procedures have shown symptom relief to endure for five to seven years:

 TUNA - Trans Urethral Needle Ablation of the Prostate

-- Trans Urethral Electro-Vaporization of the Prostate (TEVAP) – high power electrical energy is used to vaporized obstructing prostate tissue
+- Trans Urethral Electro-Vaporization of the Prostate (TEVAP) - High-power electrical energy is used to vaporize obstructing prostate tissue.

 Foss Clinic 1